Digital media skills certificate

 - Learn to use publishing platforms to showcase your work.

-- Produce a final digital media capstone project using digital skills and new media technologies and tools.
+- Produce a final digital media capstone project using new media technologies and tools.

-- Return to your organization with a new understanding and appreciation of the technologies changing the storytelling medium, as well as a new set of skills that will make you a fluent, active and engaging digital media content producer.
+- Build a new set of skills that will make you a fluent, active and engaging digital media content producer.